lwgray/docs-marcus-ai/docs/marcus/README.md

 ## 🎯 **Quick Start**

 New to Marcus?
-Start with the [main README](../README.md) for the 5-minute setup guide.
+Start with the [Quick Start Guide](../quickstart.md) for the 5-minute setup guide.

 Need API help?
-Check the [API documentation](marcus/api/).
+Check the [API documentation](api/README.md).

 Want to understand how Marcus works?
-Explore the [systems documentation](marcus/systems/).
+Explore the [systems documentation](systems/README.md).

 ---